youyong123/Angie-Ransomware/README.md

 # Angie-Ransomware

+Will add better and more detailed documentation in the future

 ### Requirements
 Intel or AMD processor that support "CMOVcc, MMX, SSE, SSE2, TSC"
 Windows 7 (6.1.7600) or newer